NLeSC/collab-demos/demos/emetabolomics/mass-spectrometry-and-liquid-chromatography.md

 ![chromatography-idealized.png](chromatography-idealized.png)

-By placing the LC before the MS, individual, or at least much smaller numbers of, molecules are simultaneously introduced into the mass spectrometer, which greatly simplifies the MS analysis later on.

 By placing the LC before the MS, molecules are introduced into the mass spectrometer one at a time (or at least in really small numbers at a time), which greatly simplifies the MS analysis later on.